It’s not unusual for employees to get worn-out working five days a week (sometimes more), month after month.

 Cash Out Regularly

-Paying out accrued and unused vacation time on a regular basis can save your company from acquiring liabilities, which you must be prepared to settle if an employee chooses to leave or retire.
+Paying out accrued holiday entitlement on a regular basis can save your company from acquiring liabilities, which you must be prepared to settle if an employee chooses to leave or retire.
 Being prompt with payments will also do wonders for your team’s morale.

 Make It Easy For Your Employees To Go On Vacation